Our packaging requirements are a real environmental problem. Nearly everything we buy in the supermarket or online is wrapped in plastic.

 The FSC have a set of standards that companies must adhere to, to use their certification.

 These standards include managing forests in a way that preserves ecosystems and the lives of local people.
-Eco Planet Bamboo, for example, have the FSC certification.
-Search the FSC database for other certificate holders.

 If a packaging claims to be ‘renewable’, always dig a little deeper.
 Look into a producer’s background and how they manage their packaging resources.